 For most people, getting in shape means having more muscle and less fat.

-MRT will do a better job than regular cardio as far as building/maintaining muscle mass is concerned.
+Metabolic training will do a better job than regular cardio as far as building/maintaining muscle mass is concerned.

 But, there are better options out there.